Can Chickens Eat Pumpkin Seeds & Guts?

 Reading Time: 2 minutes

 When raising backyard chickens, it’s important to understand what to feed chickens to keep them healthy on a daily basis.
 But they absolutely love pumpkin, which is loaded with so many great nutrients.
 Pumpkins contain many different vitamins: A, B and C, as well as zinc.
-The seeds are loaded with vitamin E. Some chicken keepers believe that pumpkin (especially ground pumpkin seeds) is a natural dewormer.
-So, can chickens eat pumpkins?
+The seeds are loaded with vitamin E. So, can chickens eat pumpkins?
 Of course!

 When carving your pumpkin, keep everything from the inside of the pumpkin: the stringy parts, the seeds, the scrapings from the sides, even the cutouts from the face!
 The chickens can eat all of this.